gituliar/gituliar.github.io/_drafts/save-the-cat.md

 spin on a tradition.
 What movie is yours similar to ?
 10 genres.
 Do a homework on a genre.
 Screen similar blogs, make it like that, but different.
 (What are your favorite blogs / posts ?)

-## Summary
+## Summary -- The worst thing that could ever happen is to not finish.

+> - This post follows a four-act structure
+> - Screenwriting is like solving a puzzle -- the more stories you break, the better you get.

 Even for this short post I sorted out a logline while reading the book.
 It changed few times as I failed to predict remaining of the book while reading, however at the end I had a clear idea of what I want to write about.
 Building a logline while reading a book is extremely helpful to understand what author is trying to say and sort it out in your head for yourself.

+---

+# Book Notes

-Book in 3 Sentences
+#### Book in 3 Sentences

-Top 3 Quotes:
+#### Top 3 Quotes

 - The worst thing that could ever happen in screenwriting is to not finish.
 - Screenwriting is like solving a puzzle -- the more stories you break, the better you get.
 - Movies are so much about what happens that we must learn about characters by what they do, not by what they say.
 In a good movie, information does not come out in diaglog, it comes out in what's _happening_ now.
 Show, don't tell!

----

-_Theme A._ Story Structure:

 #### Highlights